 Especially good for distributed teams across multiple time zones.
 If your team isn’t located in the same place, synchronous communication can be particularly painful.
 Async communication ensures everyone is getting the information they need, in a time and medium that works for them.

 All communication is documented.
-Whether you’re sharing written communication or a recorded video, one of the key benefits of asynchronous communication is that everything is documented.
+Whether you’re sharing written communication or tracking in project management tools, one of the key benefits of asynchronous communication is that everything is documented.
 That way, team members who need to review lessons learned or previous project information can do so easily.

 Encourages more in-depth, clearer communication.
 When team members have a chance to gather their thoughts, they can also edit and refine the message as needed.
-Some time to review can help them fill in missing gaps and provide a more in-depth, clearly worded update.
+Some time to review can help them fill in missing gaps at their own pace and provide a more in-depth, clearly worded update.

 Often produces higher-quality solutions.
 Oftentimes, we schedule an in-person or video meeting and expect to solve the problem during that time.
 By giving team members a chance to problem-solve on their own time, they can spend more time thinking over the problem and potentially arrive at a better solution.

 Empower your team to work when they’re most productive.
 Some team members get their best work done in the mornings, while others might be particularly productive in the late afternoon.
-Asynchronous work can enable team members to set their own work schedule in order to capitalize on productivity.
+Asynchronous work empowers each team member to set their own work schedule in order to capitalize on productivity.

 Not immediate.
 The most obvious drawback of asynchronous communication is that it isn’t happening in real-time.
 Depending on the type or purpose of your message, this can be an issue.